gee-community/ee-LandsatLinkr/README.md

 - a few discolored lines
 - thick clouds

 When you find a bad image, copy it's image ID (printed just above the thumbnail) and paste it as an element in the list variable `EXCLUDE_IDS`.
 Image IDs should be listed as strings (in quotes) and separated by a comma.
-Replace any existing image IDs from the example script.
+The template script may have some image IDs pre-populated – be sure to delete these.

 ```js
 var EXCLUDE_IDS = [